 Pumice was a highly useful stone in the ancient world.
 In construction, it was used in the production of Roman concrete (as a light, durable aggregate, most famously at the top of the Pantheon dome in Rome, but still in modern buildings); a group of geophysicists has just published proof of its export from the Pompeian area.
 Pumice was also used as an fine abrasive: for exfoliation of skin and for smoothing and polishing papyrus before writing.
-(And, I recall, for polishing Roman frescoes, though I cannot find the reference for this.)
+(But not for polishing Roman frescoes; Vitruvius 7.3.3 tells us that chalk and marble was thus used.)
 Pumice appears in Latin poetry as a metaphor for ‘finished writing’ (e.g. Catullus 1), and as an evocation of stylistic aridity.

 The comparison of dangers (periculorum collatio [malorum collocatio: γ]) leads to a choice (elegit: γ [eligit: M]) in favor of falling pumice instead of collapsing masonry.
 The object of the choice is quod, here acting as a relative pronoun and clearly referring to the antecedent of pumice-fall, but the gender does not match (casus is masculine; the pronoun should thus be quem; ref.
 Westcott 221, n.13).
 The pronoun may be taking neuter ‘by attraction’ to periculorum in its own clause; that is, ‘a comparison of dangers chose (quod = the danger) of falling pumice.’